strug-hub/VikNGS/source/input.rst

 Input Files
 ==================================

-TODO: intro to this section

-TODO: While parsing the file only SNPs will be retained (a single A, T, C, or G in both the REF and ALT columns).
-Multiallelic sites are specified with comma delimited ALT columns, these variants will also be ignored.
+VikNGS takes 3 different file types as input:
+- a multisample VCF that provides genotype information
+- a tab-separated sample information text file containing phenotype and covariate information
+- a BED file to specify the variant collapsing strategy (optional)

+Below is an explaination for the different types of files.

 .. _multisample_vcf:

 Multisample VCF
 ---------------

 A Variant Call Format (VCF) file is a standard way of storing variant information called from sequencing data.
-Each row of a VCF file corresponds to a genetic variant (insertion, deletion or SNP) and contains information such as the genomic position of the variant, the confidence in the variant call and many other additional annotations.
+Each row of a VCF file corresponds to a genetic variant (insertion, deletion or substitution) and contains information such as the genomic position of the variant, the confidence in the variant call and many other additional annotations.

-A multisample VCF is required as input to perform genetic association tests in vikNGS.
 A multisample VCF is formatted identically to a single-sample VCF except it contains an extra set of columns corresponding to sample-specific data.

 .. figure:: resources/vcf_layout.png
    :alt: Multsample VCF Layout